toolness/jessandadrian.us/README.md

 * `ORIGIN` is the origin of the server, as it appears to users.
 If `DEBUG` is enabled, this defaults to `http://localhost:PORT`.
 Otherwise, it must be defined.
+* `AUTO_COLLECTSTATIC` is a boolean that determines whether to automatically run `manage.py collectstatic` when the WSGI app is instantiated.
+Useful for certain production deployments, such as Heroku.